 Our main idea is that if the full map posteriors are given, we can score pairs of temporary maps conditioned on distinct sets of observations according to their compatibility.
-To get the map posteriors we apply mapping with known poses.
-Luft et al. [6] recently introduced closed-form solutions to the full map posteriors over real-valued maps.
-For each point in time, this approach computes two posteriors, the one conditioned on all measurements after this point in time and the one conditioned on all measurements before it.
+To get the map posteriors we apply mapping with known poses: Luft et al. [6] recently introduced closed-form solutions to the full map posteriors over real-valued maps.
+For each point in time, we can compute two posteriors: the one conditioned on all measurements after this point and the one conditioned on all measurements before.
 We leverage a similarity measure on these posteriors to score each point in time according to the probability that it constitutes a change in the hidden map value for each voxel.